Anibalrojo/Data-Structures-and-Algorithms-Toolkit/Data_Structures/Hash_Table/README.md

 ## Implementation
 The core of the implemention involves:
 - A **hash function** to map keys to an index in the list.
 A good hash function should distribute keys uniformly across the table to minimize collisions.
 - A **collision resolution** method when multiple keys map to the same index.
-THe most common method it's called **¨separated chaining**, where each index of the main array points to a secondary data structure, like in this case, a list.
+The most common method it's called **separated chaining**, where each index of the main array points to a secondary data structure, like in this case, a list.
 This method origins the concepts of **pointers** and **linked lists**